 The Defense Advanced Research Projects Agency (DARPA) is the central research and development organization for the Department of Defense (DoD).
 DARPA’s mission is to leverage ingenuity and research to develop transformational technologies that give our armed forces a decisive edge.

 The military is looking for the group that can develop technology that will help transform the battlefield.
 This makes it no longer just a game, but it still has all the aspects of a car race.
 Let’s look; we have a car, sponsors, pit crew and a driver.
 Each one of those are competing against very qualified competitors every week.
 Ferrari is known as the king of Formula One.
 They don’t race and pay Michael Schumacher the big bucks just to win the Formula One race.
 They do it for bragging rights.
 They do it for “race on Sunday, buy on Monday.”
 They do it for every colloquial phrase you can think of, including “We are the Champions.”

 We’re talking military, we’re talking big bucks.
 The military spends mega-bucks, in the Billions (with a B), for military defense.
 The armory the military possesses currently could kill the world five times over (no, that is not a scientific statement – geeks!).
 Now they want to try to do it without killing their own.
 A noble feat indeed.
 Hence the reason for sponsoring a robotic race that takes the people out of the vehicles.

-Stanford University was the University behind Little ole Stanley.
+Stanford University was the University of Little ole Stanley.
 Stanley was a Volkswagen Touareg that till now has not been respected as a people’s car.
 This is where the fun comes in; you’ve got Stanford’s artificial intelligence department, Volkswagens Touareg and red bull, the mega-caffeine drink, as some of the major sponsors.